makotoy/makospell/README.md

 # makospell

-An aspell bridge for Mac OS X
+Aspell bridge for Mac OS X

 This project aims to provide a way to use GNU Aspell spellchecker from applications in Mac OS X.